boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

         1. The request must conform to the expected format and content,
         1. The `user_id` must be of the expected format and length, and should match that of the open request session,
         1. The `key_id` must be associated with the given `user_id` in the key server's database.
+        1. The intended use must match one of the expected options.
     1. [Retrieves](#server-side-storage) the associated ciphertext and associated data for the given pair `(user_id, key_id)` from its database and sends this ciphertext, together with the associated data, to the client.
+        - [TODO #36](https://github.com/boltlabs-inc/key-mgmt-spec/issues/36): The key server should log the intended use of this retrieval request.
 1. The client:
     1. Computes `arbitrary_key = Dec(storage_key, ciphertext, user_id||"storage key")`, where `ciphertext` is the received ciphertext from the key server.
     1. Deletes `storage_key` from memory.
     1. Closes the open request session.
     1. [Stores](#client-side-storage) `ciphertext` in its local storage.
+    1. If `context` is set to `NULL`, outputs a success indicator and halts.
-    1. Outputs `arbitrary_key`.
+    1. Otherwise,
+        1. If `context` is set to `"local only"`, outputs `arbitrary_key` to the calling application.
+        1. If `context` is set to `"export"`, the client computes `exported key` as `len || secret`, as described above, and outputs `exported_key` to the calling application.

+Usage guidance: The calling application SHOULD support the intended use of the asset owner in as security conscious manner as possible.
+That is:
-Usage guidance: The calling application SHOULD enable the asset owner to copy-paste the password to the system clipboard for one-time use and then makes a best effort to delete this secret from memory.
+- If the `context` is set to `"local only"`, the calling application SHOULD enable the asset owner to copy-paste the password to the system clipboard for one-time use and then makes a best effort to delete this secret from memory.
+- If the `context` is set to `"export"`, the calling application SHOULD make a best effort to delete the exported secret from memory.

+Non-normative notes:
+- The context `context` is meant to allow the asset owner the ability to store state at the server as to the intended use of their secret and does NOT provide assurance that the intended use was respected.
+The calling application SHOULD make a best effort to support the intended use in as conservative a manner as possible.
+- The context `NULL` is for internal testing and system extensibility purposes and does not currently provide a function for the asset owner.

 ### Import a Secret